Menu

 Children are taught about the importance of a healthy lifestyle.
 In KS1 and EYFS, children are taught what their body needs to keep healthy and they are encouraged to talk about what their body feels like before and after exercise.
 By KS2, children are aware of the importance of a healthy lifestyle and can begin to notice the improvements in their own fitness.

 Children are given the opportunity to take part in competitions, within the borough.
-In 2022, Longlands was awarded the Silver Award from School Games Mark for our participation in competitions and sport.
+In 2023, Longlands was awarded the Gold Award from School Games Mark for our participation in competitions and sport.
 When they are able to play for the school, the children demonstrate a great sense of pride.
 These competitions allow a lot of children their first experience of playing a sport in a competitive environment and it allows the children to discover new passions within sport.
 All children at Longlands are given the opportunity to take part in competitions within their PE lessons.
 They are also able to take part in our school sports day and represent their school houses in different athletic activities.
 This gives all children the opportunity to showcase and apply the skills they have learnt.

 Impact